edurant/edurant.github.io/swickard-wedding/index.md

 ## Rehearsal Dinner

-Our out-of-town guests, wedding party, and close family are invited to our rehearsal dinner at 6 PM on Saturday, July 8 at [Onesto's](https://onestomke.com/) ([map](https://goo.gl/maps/xjsHmUtSTwKb1FfU7)) upstairs event space.
+Our out-of-town guests, wedding party, and close family received invitations to our rehearsal dinner at 6 PM on Saturday, July 8 at [Onesto's](https://onestomke.com/) ([map](https://goo.gl/maps/xjsHmUtSTwKb1FfU7)) upstairs event space.
+This is the final evening of Summerfest, so traffic and parking may be very challenging; you may want to take an Uber or find parking in the Cathedral Square area and take the streetcar.

 ## Wedding and Reception

 Our wedding and reception will be held at 4 PM on Sunday, July 9 at [Pritzlaff 325](https://pritzlaffevents.com/) ([map](https://goo.gl/maps/evad1c8pV1Kxz9HH6)).
+Please enter via the &ldquo;tunnel&rdquo; along Saint Paul Avenue located adjacent to the eastbound streetcar station.

 ## Hotel Recommendations

 There are many great options nearby including the [Saint Kate](https://www.saintkatearts.com/) and [Drury Plaza](https://www.reservations.com/hotel/drury-plaza-hotel-downtown-milwaukee-wi).
 The Saint Kate recently advertised 20% off of a 2+-night stay with free parking if you request the “Summer Savings” package.

+## Attire

+As we gather to celebrate this special day, we welcome you to express your personal style.
+While we some guests may lean towards formal wear, we truly encourage you to dress in a way that makes you feel most comfortable and festive.
+Be it a creative spin on a traditional attire or something entirely unique, all expressions of style are welcome.

+For our part, we will be donning custom tuxedos in the wedding colors of charcoal and navy.
+We look forward to seeing you in your chosen attire as we come together in celebration and style.

 ## Gifts